Tsaikkari/Crimes/README.md

 - Leaflet.js
 - D3.js

-To start using, copy the repo: cd crimes
+To start using, copy the repo

 ## Installation